RyotaUshio/obsidian-mathlinks-api-sample-plugin/README.md

 However, its power is not limited to math.
 Essentially, it can be used to
 - change how a link is displayed
 - _(planned)_ using arbitrary inline markdown formatting syntaxes supported by Obsidian (see [here](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax) and [here](https://help.obsidian.md/Editing+and+formatting/Advanced+formatting+syntax#Math))
-	- Currently, only inline math is supported, but we will support for other syntaxes will come soon.
+	- Currently, only inline math is supported, but support for other syntaxes will also come soon.
 - without actually touching your note's content (e.g. typing an alias for each link), as well as dynamically update the displayed contents.

 **MathLinks API** is here with you to allow other community plugins to utilize this power!